fhebert-perkins/SimpleChat/README.md

 - No need for a special client
 - Extremely portable
 - Server is very simple and easy to install on most server configurations
+- Different channels
+- All commands that you expect from a chat system

 ### Caveats
 - Chat history is not saved on the server side